 Penne Alfredo with Broccoli for an impressive meatless pasta dish that’s easy to make and ready in minutes.
 With tender-crisp broccoli florets and garlicky cream sauce, it’s hearty and tasty!

 One of our favorite food haunts is a pizza parlor a few blocks from the house.
-It’s just a hole-in-wall in a decrepit shopping center but their made-from-scratch pasta dishes and Sicilian-style pizzas, in my opinion, will rival that of many finer establishments.
+It’s just a hole-in-wall in a decrepit shopping center, but the made-from-scratch pasta dishes and Sicilian-style pizzas, in my opinion, will rival that of many finer establishments.

 - For best texture, cook the penne about 1 to 2 minutes less than package directions as they will continue to cook when mixed with the sauce.